Just as Jacob desired to settle in tranquility, the agony of Joseph pounced upon him

 – Rashi in the opening of this week’s Torah portion

 Just as we are about to settle down, another tragedy strikes.
-As things seem to be getting ‘back to normal’ (whatever normal is), 25 more innocent lives have been viciously torn from us in the streets of Jerusalem and Haifa.
+As things seem to be getting ‘back to normal’ (whatever normal is), another innocent life has been viciously torn from us in the streets of Jerusalem.

 How eerily reminiscent is this rude awakening of our weekly Torah portion: Just as Jacob returns to Israel and is ready to settle down, a new tragedy strikes.
 In their envy, Jacob’s sons sell their brother Joseph, telling Jacob that he was killed.
 Joseph ends up in prison in Egypt.
 Jacob believes his son is dead.